 New York's Environmental Public Health Tracking (EPHT) Program focuses on tracking environmental and health patterns and trends.
-Tracking helps us understand how hazards in the environment, exposures, and diseases change over time or across regions.
-Environmental Public Health Tracking is a national program led by the Centers for Disease Control and Prevention to share data and analyze trends in environmental health across the nation.
-It is intended to provide better public access to environmental health information and support research, programs and policies that may help protect our communities.
+Environmental Public Health Tracking is a national program led by the Centers for Disease Control and Prevention.
+It is intended to improve access to environmental health information and support research, programs and policies that may help protect our communities.

 Tracking Projects Explore the Connections Between Health and the Environment

 New York State has several projects that focus on combining environmental, health, and other data to explore possible relationships between environmental hazards and health effects.
 These projects look for geographic patterns, clusters, or trends over time.
 This work helps to promote a healthy and safe environment, a key priority of the New York State Health Department Health Improvement Plan.